EIvimeyCook/disappR/README.md

 disappR is an R package providing a Shiny app for **diagnosing and modelling selective disappearance and selective appearance** in longitudinal ageing data.

-Ecologists want to know the average within-individual ageing pattern, but they only have population-level data on individuals followed over time, and those data are usually incomplete.
-When an individual's phenotype is associated with its entry into or removal from the sample — selective appearance and selective disappearance — standard analyses can return biased ageing patterns. disappR diagnoses these problems in your data, visually first and then through sampling and missingness, then fits and compares the mixed models that account for them.
-It is meant as a first port of call for empiricists analysing longitudinal data, especially on ageing, covering the diagnostics and models behind a publishable analysis with guidance at every step.
+Most ageing studies want the average within-individual ageing pattern, but what they actually have is population-level data on individuals followed over time, and that data is almost never complete.
+Individuals die, emigrate or are simply missed, and others only enter the study part-way through life.
+If the individuals that leave early or arrive late differ in the trait being measured, the population-level pattern stops reflecting how individuals age.
+Standard analyses can then show senescence that isn't there, or hide senescence that is.

 disappR works through this in the order you would want to: it first shows whether selective disappearance or appearance is visible in your data, then